filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 ### Do more frequent Lotus releases mean a change to network upgrade schedules?

 No. The starting-in-2024Q3 goal of more frequent (every 4 weeks) Lotus releases does not mean that there will be changes in the network upgrade schedule.
 At least as of 202408, the current cadence of Filecoin network upgrades is ~3 per year.
 We expect to usually uphold a 2 weeks upgrade time between a Lotus release candidate and a network upgrade on the Calibration network, and a 3 week upgrade time for a network upgrade on the Mainnet.

 ### How often do exchanges and key stakeholders need to upgrade?

 It´s hard to say how often they have to upgrade!
 If they do not encounter any issues with the current release they are on, and there are no new releases with vulnerability patches or an associated network upgrade, then upgrading is unnecessary.
-The goal for faster releases (and also having client and miner releases seperated) is to be able to bring bug-fixes and features faster to end-users that need them.
+The goal for faster releases (and also having client and miner releases separated) is to be able to bring bug-fixes and features faster to end-users that need them.
 Per discussion above, users are still encouraged to consider upgrading more frequently than the ~3 network upgrades per year to reap the benefits of improved software and to have a smaller batch of changes to vet before a network upgrade.

 ### How much new code will a release with an associated network upgrade include?

 Releases for a network upgrade will have "last production release + minimum commits necessary for network upgrade + any other commits that have made it into master since the last production release".
 This means a release accompanying a network upgrade may have commits that aren't essential and haven't been deployed to production previously.
 This is a simplifier for Lotus maintainer, and we think the risk is acceptable because we'll be doing releases more frequently (thus the amount of commits that haven't made it to a production release will be smaller) and our testing quality has improved since years past.

 ### Why do we call it "Lotus Node"?
 There are other names that could have used instead of "Lotus Node", and some of those have existed historically (e.g., "Lotus Client", "Lotus Daemon").
 We couldn't find a perfect name.
 "Lotus Node" is more than just a "client", even though it doesn't participate in consensus.
 "Lotus Daemon" is confusing as `lotus-miner` is also a daemon.
 Even "Node" isn't ideal, because it tends to imply full participation in the network, including consensus.
 We figured the most important thing was to pick a name and then consistently apply it.

 ### Why isn't Lotus Miner released more frequently?
 Given Lotus Miner is being actively replaced by [Curio](https://github.com/filecoin-project/curio), Lotus Miner is not under active development.
 As a result, new releases happen reactively either to support new consensus-critical network functionality or patch critical security or performance issues.

 ### Why is the `releases` branch deprecated and what are alternatives?
 `releases` goal was to point to the latest stable tagged release of Lotus software for convenience and script.
 This worked when Lotus Node and Miner were released together, but with the [2024Q3 split of releasing Lotus Node and Miner separately](https://github.com/filecoin-project/lotus/issues/12010), there isn't necessarily a single commit to track for the latest released software of both.
 Rather than having ambiguity by tracking Lotus Node or Lotus Miner releases, we [decided it was clearer to deprecate the branch](https://github.com/filecoin-project/lotus/issues/12374).

 That said, one can still programmatically get the latest release based on the [Branch and Tag Strategy](#branch-and-tag-strategy) with:
 * Lotus Node: `git tag -l 'v*' | sort -V -r | head -n 1`